-- In the Manager, enable the Show additional navigation information program setting. - In the Manager, select menu item in the navigation and select the Definition > Defined variables context menu item.
+- In the Manager, enable the Show additional navigation information program setting. - In the Manager, select menu item in the navigation and select the Definition | Defined variables context menu item.

-• Using variables in the navigation on page 135
+• Using variables on page 126

 Forms for the user interface

 User interface forms are used to display and edit data in the user interface.
 The basic information for representing data on the user interface forms is described in form definitions and form templates.
 The form definition referenced by the interface form needs to be found.
 The form template given in the form definition is checked for existence in the form archive and to see if it labeled for the correct display purposes.